EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-12-24-FabricGraphs/FabricGraphs.md

     W -->|CONTAINS| I
     I -->|SOURCE_OF or CONTAINS| I
 ```

+If we start to model our Fabric tenant, particularly if we add in data lineage, we can start to ask some interesting questions:

+- What permissions does someone have on different items?
+- Is a person's permissions excessive?
+- If a job fails or we want to delete a item, what downstream artifacts and users are affected?
+- What reports can we recommend to people?
+- Do items have the correct security labels?
+- Which fabric items are highly connected to other fabric items or users.
+Should these items be targetted to ensure they are reliable?
+Are they self-service and be supported by central team?

 Fabric Graph uses [Graph Query Language (GQL)](https://learn.microsoft.com/en-us/fabric/graph/gql-language-guide) for querying the graph.
 If we had modelled the entire Fabric tenant, we can create a single query to find out which Items Bob has inherited build access to, from workspace-level permissions: